 Fitting model

 While building the model it was decided that we would treat sex, race, and disease group as class variables.
 Due to the width of the tails of the variables meanbp and hrt were determined to be non-linear and thus cubic splines were generated for each.
 These cubic splines would correct for the non-linearity by generating 5 cubic splines at the 5, 27.5, 50, 72.5, and 95th percentiles (Figure 4a and 4b Cubic Splines).
-Originally scoma was treated as a continuous variable but upon further investigation the researchers paper (cite here) revealed that they used ranges to categorize the variable as a categorical variable.
+Originally scoma was treated as a continuous variable but upon further investigation, the researchers’ paper (cite here)??? revealed that they used ranges to categorize the variable as a categorical variable.
 The variable was thus transformed into a categorical variable with the following classes: normal (0-20), intermediate (21-70), and deep coma (71-100).

+Here, in the methods section, is where you should mention how you assessed model assumptions.

 Results